x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/ms-exch-setupreadiness-iisurlrewritenotinstalled.md

 ::: moniker-end

 1. Download and install:  [URL Rewrite Module version 2.1](https://www.iis.net/downloads/microsoft/url-rewrite).
-Choose the x64 installed of any language.
+Choose the x64 installer of any language.
 2. Select **retry** on the **Readiness Checks page**.